biga-ahk/biga.ahk/docs/README.md

 ## .filter
 Iterates over elements of collection, returning an array of all elements predicate returns truthy for.
 The predicate is invoked with three arguments: (value, index|key, collection).

-> [!Warning]
-> This method has not reached pairity with Lodash.
-> missing .matchesProperty shorthand

 #### Arguments